![]() |

 LCD calculator, the TI-1750.

-under the hood this calculator is nothing else than another design of the original TI-1030
+under the hood of this TI-1750 III is nothing else than another design of the original TI-1030

 The same housing was used for the Time